Throughout every department of YMCA St Paul’s Group, we take an active, tailored approach to volunteering.

 - Youth Workers

 The above list isn’t exclusive – if you have skills or experience in other fields and would like to volunteer, we will try and find a suitable option for you.
-There are also more specific, up to date roles advertised on our Do-it Volunteering page.

 Volunteers receive induction training and are required to undergo an enhanced DBS check.
 Travel expenses are reimbursed and meals are provided while on duty.
 After a qualifying period and depending on hours worked, volunteers may also use Health and Wellbeing facilities and Hampton Pool free of charge.